lukasjoc/neoconfig/README.md

 # neoconfig

-> a minimal neovim config using lazy, mason, treesitter, cmp, telescope and others..
+> a minimal neovim config (intended for remote sessions)